LipSurf/plugins/chrome-extension/README.md

 TODO
 ===
 v0.3
+- [ ] make sure all of constants is not being including in riot options-page
 - [ ] Gulp strip comments, remove unused deps
 - [ ] Languages
 - [ ] Change "no headphone mode" to "headphones mode" and have it on by default?